TableMateio/searchiqs-cleaner-safari-extension/README.md

 - Check the console for "SearchIQS Cleaner: Restored right-click functionality" messages
 - Some pages may have multiple layers of protection that require a page refresh

+### Airtable Panel Issues
+- **Panel not showing**: Check browser console for API errors or network issues
+- **No records loading**: Verify Airtable API token and permissions in config.js
+- **Search not working**: Try clearing the search field and reload the page
+- **Copy to clipboard fails**: Grant clipboard permissions when prompted by Safari
+- **View dropdown empty**: Check network connection and Airtable API access

 ### Development Issues
 - Make sure "Allow unsigned extensions" is enabled in Safari Developer settings
 - Rebuild the project in Xcode if you make changes